cynici/cynici.github.io/_posts/2020-07-31-do_i_need_centralised_logging.md

 ## Sentry

-If you never had a centralised logging solution in place, chances are you would want to start with a solution that delivers *notesworthy* information from your application.
+If you never had a centralised logging solution in place, chances are you would want to start with a solution that delivers *notesworthy* information from your application - the log message is for human consumption.
+You could get by with tagging a log level to each message.
 I recommend you get started with Sentry, either [on-premise](https://github.com/getsentry/onpremise) or [hosted](https://sentry.io/welcome/).

-Sentry *is not* designed for log aggregation.
+Sentry *is not* designed for log aggregation where you would want the solution to parse the log message for structure and semantics and break it down into as many fields as possible so that you can perform analysis by arbitrary field(s).

 Log aggregation is a cornerstone of observability which you might need to discover unknown unknowns when your application fails.
 But that is an orthogonal discourse in [Software Reliability Engineering](https://landing.google.com/sre/books/)

 What I like about it